jibnorge/DAB111/README.md

 ## Project description

 This Python script performs web scraping on the "Books to Scrape" website (https://books.toscrape.com/) to extract information about various books, including their names and prices.
-The python script utilizes the BeautifulSoup library for parsing HTML and the urllib library for fetching the web page.
+The python script utilizes the BeautifulSoup library for parsing HTML and the requests library for fetching the web page.

 ## Data Collection